As of December 31, 2013

 To read more download the full commentary here

 1The Russell 2000 Index measures the performance of the small-cap segment of the U.S. equity universe.
-The Russell 2000 Index is a subset of the Russell 3000® Index representing approximately 10% of the total market capitalization of that index.
+The Russell 2000 Index is a subset of the Russell 3000 Index representing approximately 10% of the total market capitalization of that index.
 It includes approximately 2000 of the smallest securities based on a combination of their market cap and current index membership.
-Investors cannot invest directly in any index.
+One cannot invest directly in an index.